somasis/musl-wiki/faq.md

 # Q: My dynamically linked program crashes on powerpc!

-Make sure you pass -Wl,--secure-plt when you use dynamic linking.
+Make sure you pass `-Wl,--secure-plt` when you use dynamic linking.
 Musl only supports the secure plt.
-To check if your binary is correct, use readelf -a a.out | grep PPC_GOT.
+To check if your binary is correct, use `readelf -a a.out | grep PPC_GOT`.
 It should list at least one line.
 There's also a known bug in binutils 2.22: <http://sourceware.org/bugzilla/show_bug.cgi?id=13470> Be sure to use the patches attached there. in order to test for this issue, create a small testprogram that uses environ: